iaseth/whichtype/README.md

 ## Installation
-You can install [`josn-cli`](https://www.npmjs.com/package/josn-cli) with the following command:
+You can install [`whichtype`](https://www.npmjs.com/package/whichtype) with the following command:
 ```
-npm i -g josn-cli
+npm i whichtype
 ```
-Now you should be able to run the `josn` command in your terminal.
+Now you should be able to use `whichtype` in your project.

 ## Package details